 - Enable USB debugging on your Nextbit Robin.

-- Install Android SDK, or use 15 seconds ADB Installer, for ADB and fastboot access.
+- For ADB and Fastboot access, either install the Android SDK on your PC, or use 15 seconds ADB Installer, for ADB and fastboot access.

 - Download TWRP Recovery for Robin (codename: ether): Download Link